exclaMachine/PunctuatorsGame/README.md

 ## Instructions for two players:

-- Have one player enter in a sentence
+- Have one player type in a sentence
 - Have the other character shoot with different heroes to add in the missing punctuation.
 - Master Asterisk has a special ability: If a word has an asterisk following it then he can create a footnote of its definition.